-- Internal since 3Q 2015, GOO has been reporting methane intensity internally based on total methane emissions from GOO operated assets over total operated oil and gas production and throughput.
-GOO's average methane intensity is around 0.02 te/mboe. - External To support our external advocacy position on gas we report total Upstream operated methane emissions over total operated sales gas6: - Our average methane intensity in 2017 was less than 0.2%, varying from <0.01% for Shah Deniz to 3% for Greater Plutonio. - Angola methane intensity is high due to flaring, but lower than in 2016 (>5%) due to gas export to Angola LNG occurring throughout the year. - ➤ L48 methane intensity is higher than average due to the use of gas pneumatics.
+- Internal since 3Q 2015, GOO has been reporting methane intensity internally based . on total methane emissions from GOO operated assets over total operated oil and gas production and throughput.
+GOO's average methane intensity is around 0.02 te/mboe. - External To support our external advocacy position on gas we report total Upstream operated methane emissions over total operated sales gas6: - Our average methane intensity in 2017 was less than 0.2%, varying from <0.01% \geq for Shah Deniz to 3% for Greater Plutonio. - Angola methane intensity is high due to flaring, but lower than in 2016 (>5%) due to gas export to Angola LNG occurring throughout the year.